Demand for therapies from the marijuana plant is high and not just on Harley Street.

 But it's not just on Harley Street that CBD is popping up.

-Cowshed, the spa brand of choice at Soho Houses around the world, has introduced treatments using Mari Pharm’s CBD oil, blended with Cowshed’s own scented massage oil.
+Cowshed, the spa brand of choice at Soho Houses around the world, has a number of treatments using Mari Pharm's CBD oil, blended with Cowshed's own scented massage oil.

 An hour long treatment at either Selfridge's or the Cowshed spa in Soho uses CBD oil and heated Thai compressors to target stressed muscles and alleviate pain.